Updated 8/31/2025

 All three of the potential SPSS replacements have some oddities, as shown in the table above, which may not be addressed in the foreseeable future; the developers are adding a great deal of statistical capability without addressing these issues.
 One major addition is stepwise, forward, and backward regression added at last to JASP.

 Download size: quite small!
-Unsigned software; source available
+Source available.
+Now signed.

-You can copy from the output window—but only from the left-hand contents, not from the main pane.
+You can copy from the output window—by clicking on the left-hand table of contents, not the main pane.
 The output window yields plain-text, delimited by spaces and pipes.
-There’s also no way to clear anything from the output window.
+There’s no way to clear anything from the output window.

 Regression does not allow for multiple step entry or forward, backward, or stepwise models.